COVID-19 (Coronavirus) Information

 CITY FACILITY CLOSURES

-In an effort to continue social distancing practices to slow the spread of COVID-19, the City of Johnston offices, including Public Works, City Hall, and Crown Point Community Center will be closed to the public through Monday, Dec.
-14. City leaders will reevaluate opening prior to Dec.
-14. The Johnston Public Library will remain open for curbside holds, printing pick-up, browsing by appointment and computer use.
+To ensure the safety and well-being of our residents and employees, the City of Johnston offices, including Public Works, City Hall, and Crown Point Community Center will be closed to the public through Friday, Jan.
+29. City leaders will reevaluate prior to opening.
+The Johnston Public Library will remain closed through Sunday, Jan.
+17. Prior to this date, reopening for browsing and computer use by appointment will be reevaluated.
+The library continues to offer curbside holds and printing pick-up.
+Notary services are available by appointment.

 While some facilities are closed to walk-in traffic, city services will continue to be provided by departments with customer service needs being either handled online, via email or by phone.